Advice on range hoods

 A wall-mounted range hood is mounted on the wall and is available in different versions.
 The most standard version runs diagonally upwards.
 In addition, there are models with a flat top.
 Finally, there are the so-called diagonal models.
 Diagonal models are higher at the front than at the back, giving you more head space.

-Integrated cooker hood
+Integrated range hood

 An integrated range hood hangs between two upper cupboards.
 You equip it with a kitchen panel so that it becomes one with your kitchen.
 You won't see an integrated range hood until you want to use it and pull it open.
 When you're done, you can put the front panel back, and you won't see the range hood anymore.